 In publication since January 1999 with the largest circulation of international readership of airport fire fighters, AVIATION

 FIRE JOURNAL is the only professional publication focused on Aircraft Rescue Fire Fighting (ARFF) and airport fire protection is read and enjoyed by thousands of airport ARFF, military, municipal fire and emergency services, airport managers and aviation safety and management professionals across the globe.

-FIRE JOURNAL is published for fire and emergency service personnel who understand that an accident or crash can happen in any community - even those that are without an is an independent publication reporting with a balanced perspective on
+FIRE JOURNAL is published for fire and emergency service personnel who understand that an aircraft accident or crash can happen in any community - even is an independent publication reporting with a balanced perspective on